OctopusDeploy/Architecture/OctopusServer/ConfigAsCode/BranchSelectorLocation.md

 ### Advantages

-- it's a single and consistent place for the user to learn where branch selecting/switching occurs
+- it's a single and consistent place for the user to learn where branch selecting/switching occurs = less to think about
-- it removes the need for the GitRef field in the Create Release process (one less field to think about)
+- it would simplify the GitRef field in the Create Release process (turns it into a read-only field where we tell the user which GitRef branch they're currently on, rather than a selection) = less to test
 - it's less maintenance in our codebase (rather than scattering the branch selector throughout various components) = less to test and arguably less risk

 ### Disadvantages

-- the user may be confused about which things are version controlled in the project.
-The current design is very clear on which things are version-controlled
+- the user may be confused about which things are version controlled in the project